Neutrino mass variables in 3 active and 2 sterile neutrino scenario: Bounds on sterile neutrino scenario

-Another important probe of the absolute neutrino mass scale arises from precision measurements of the endpoint spectrum in single beta decay experiments, such as those performed by KATRIN. {The extra sterile states can produce a ``kink like signature" in the beta decay spectrum and it can also induce overall distortions in the spectrum proportional to the active-sterile mixing~\cite{KATRIN:2025lph}.} The observable in such experiments is the so-called effective electron neutrino mass, defined as,
+Another important probe of the absolute neutrino mass scale arises from precision measurements of the endpoint spectrum in single $\beta$ decay experiments, such as those performed by KATRIN.
+Sterile neutrinos with active-sterile mixing $|U_{ei}|^2$ can affect the beta-decay spectrum through two distinct signatures, depending on the sterile mass $m_s$ relative to the experimental energy resolution $\Delta E \simeq 0.93$~eV.
+For sterile masses significantly larger than the experimental resolution, $m_s \gg \Delta E$, the sterile state produces a kink-like feature in the spectrum at an energy $Q-m_s$ below the endpoint, where $Q=18.574$~keV is the tritium beta-decay endpoint energy.
+The amplitude of this kink-like feature is proportional to $|U_{ei}|^2$, and such a resolved spectral distortion cannot be fully described by the effective mass parameter $m_\beta$ \cite{KATRIN:2025lph}.

+On the other hand, for sterile neutrino masses comparable to or smaller than the experimental resolution, $m_s \lesssim \Delta E$, the kink-like structure is not fully resolved.
+Instead, the sterile contribution appears as a smeared distortion of the endpoint spectrum and is effectively incorporated into the parameter

+where the sum runs over all neutrino mass eigenstates, including the sterile ones.
+Since the eV-scale sterile state considered in this work satisfies $m_s \sim \mathcal{O}(1)$~eV, comparable to the KATRIN resolution, its effect lies in the transition region between these two regimes and is expected to manifest primarily through a partially smeared endpoint distortion that must be extracted through a differential spectral fit rather than a sharply resolved kink.
+KATRIN has provided an exclusion contour on the $\Delta m_{41}^2- \sin^2 (2\theta_{ee})$ plane using their latest data~\cite{KATRIN:2025lph} and our considered parameters are consistent with the KATRIN's allowed region.